confluentinc/ksql/docs/installation/cli-config.rst

                CLI is connected to becomes unavailable.
 Any persistent queries you executed will continue to run in the KSQL cluster.

-To connect the KSQL CLI to a cluster, run this command with your KSQL Server URL specified (default is ``http://localhost:8088``):
+To connect the KSQL CLI to a cluster, run this command with your KSQL server URL specified (default is ``http://localhost:8088``):

 .. code:: bash